LennartFr/2017-09-28-Fintech-at-Galvanize/README.md

 6:00  Sign-in, mingle, food, welcome.
 Intro of Tom Eck, IBM CTO Industry Platforms 6:20: Tom Eck: Introduction to the finance services on Bluemix:
        the IBM experimental services and the Business Partner services, as well as some use cases.
-6:40: Lennart: intro of the Fintech developer journey.
+6:40: Lennart: Introduction of the Fintech developer journey.
 6:45: Coding starts.
 8:00: Coding ends.Q/A with Tom and the IBM team.
       Algorithmics Q/A